qwertphobia/metadata-manipulation-tool/README.md

 Metadata Manipulation Tool is a CLI tool that allows viewing, editing, and removing metadata.
 Metadata is information embedded in a file, basically data about data.
 It could contain certain information about you that is potentially sensitive.
 This tool allows the manipulation (including removal) of these embedded data.
 A file will be backed up called <filename.ext>_original to prevent file corruption and data loss.
 *Example: If Alex sends a photo to Bob, Bob can find out Alice's location.
 Alice might not want to leak her location by accident.*

+**Warning**:
+Both exiftool and pyexiftool needs to be installed for the program to run.
+Pyexiftool can be installed using ```pip install PyExifTool``` .
+Exiftool can be installed through exiftool.org.
+Please add exiftool to path (environmental variables).

 **Usage**:
 Default:   <main.py> -f <filepath>
 Quiet:     <main.py> -f <filepath> -q